the-real-i9/i9lyfe-server/z_left_overs.md

 ## Chats & Messaging Entities
 ### Conversation
-Contains groups and individual conversations
+Contains groups and direct conversations

 ### User conversations
-All the conversations involved in by a user, be it group or individual
+All the conversations involved in by a user, be it group or direct

 When you want to list the conversatons for a particular user